A Tiny Voice

 around barrels brimming with green despair.

-lift to trembling lips and drink it up.
+lifts to quivering lips and drinks it up.

 On Union Street the barrels overflow

-we'll leave through a door they'll never find.
+we'll walk through a door they'll never find.

 Luvgood Carp, Editor-in-Chief